-Cost and time effective
+Cost and time-effective

 Reduced system complexity

-Digitalized organizational applications
+Digitized organizational applications

-This means that, rather than wasting time digging out data, you can get straight to what’s important: drawing insights and putting them to work.
+This means that rather than wasting time digging out data, you can get straight to what’s important: drawing insights and putting them to work.

-Breakdown data silos
+Break down data silos

-We’ve mentioned data silos a couple of times during this article.
-But what are they?
+We’ve mentioned data silos a couple of times during this article—but what are they?
 Essentially, a data silo is a distinct and hard-to-access data warehouse.

 All too often, however, departments silo their data.
 This means they either don’t share it with each other or that other departments find it hard to access and integrate data from different sources.

-Accurate data & better data visibility
+Accurate data and better data visibility

+Here are some quick use cases:1.
 A customer calls your service team and has to repeat their issue and information multiple times because each new department needs the data afresh.
 This is frustrating for them.

-This could be avoided with a hybrid integration iPaaS, as its integration processes would give the marketing team accurate sales data, ensuring they don’t make any blunders.
+This could be avoided with a hybrid integration iPaaS, as its integration processes would give the marketing team accurate sales data, ensuring they didn’t make these sorts of blunders.